-New Year’s Eve is one of the most popular times of the year to go out and celebrate, saying goodbye to the past year and welcoming in the new year.
+In the U.S. New Year’s Eve is one of the most popular times of the year to go out and celebrate.
+With gusto, Americans embrace the traditions of saying goodbye to the past year and welcoming in the new year.

-All of the big cities in the U.S. do the night up big, but all celebrations are a little different.
-From the center of Times Square in New York to the craziness of Las Vegas, we have ideas on how to celebrate New Year's Eve in the United States.
+All of the big cities in the U.S. go big for the last day of the year, but every city puts their own spin on it.
+From the center of Times Square in New York to the parties of Las Vegas, there are many ways to celebrate New Year's Eve in the United States.

 New York City

-New York City is, of course, the most famous place to spend New Year's Eve in the United States, thanks to the legendary party thrown on December 31st in Times Square.
+New York City is the most famous place to spend New Year's Eve in the United States, thanks to the legendary party thrown every year in Times Square.
 Millions join in by television to watch the countdown in Times Square culminated by the New Year's Eve ball drop.
-But, there are many cool ways to spend New Year’s Eve in New York, even if you aren’t standing in the middle of Times Square.
+However, there are many other ways to spend New Year’s Eve in New York if you don't care to join the crowd in midtown.

-Los Angeles offers cool California breezes for ringing in the new year.
-It's also the place to be if you want to check out the time-honored New Year's Day tradition of the Tournament of Roses Parade in nearby Pasadena.
-Escape to L.A., and experience a warmer New Year’s Eve.
+Los Angeles is the place to be if you want to skip the cold and check out the time-honored New Year's Day tradition of the Tournament of Roses Parade in nearby Pasadena.

-Chicago is brrrrisk at New Year's, but they still throw some hot parties and offer some family fun, too.
+Chicago can be brutally cold at New Year's, but they still throw some hot parties and offer some family fun, too.
 If you aren’t afraid of the chill, Chicago is a must-see on NYE.

 Head to Navy Pier for family-friendly entertainment, rides, and attractions.
 At midnight, watch a kaleidoscope of fireworks perfectly synchronized to inspiring music over Lake Michigan.

-You can go out to dinner for New Year's Eve at Washington, D.C. restaurants, many of which offer tasting menus and champagne.
+At the family-friendly First Night Alexandria and First Nights in nearby Maryland and Virginia, you'll find live performances, great food, and fireworks at midnight, all with kids in mind.
+You can also go out to dinner for New Year's Eve at Washington, D.C. restaurants, many of which offer tasting menus and champagne.

 For an adventurous way to celebrate, Sundance Helicopters will have a limousine pick you up and take you to your helicopter, where you can toast the New Year with champagne as you fly over the Las Vegas Strip while fireworks go off below.

-New Year's Eve at Universal Orlando Resort holds an annual New Year's Eve celebration, including non-stop dancing and entertainment throughout the night.
+New Year's Eve at Universal Orlando Resort also holds an annual celebration, including non-stop dancing and entertainment throughout the night.